ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

         <li><strong>Super-Jupiters</strong> given their clear superior size to Jupiter.</li>
       </ul>
       <br>
-      Reason to be suspciious of the wide radius range of 3 to 40.
-But the cluster is smaller and there could be outliers.
+      Reason to be suspicious of the wide radius range of 3 to 40.
+This cluster is smaller though, and outliers could throw off our analysis.
     </div>
 </div>
 <div style="height: 20px;"></div>